jpoirier/xplane-commviewer-plugin/README.md

 #### Windows Build
 Plugin compiled using MSVC++ 2012 Express.

-Open an MSVC++ tool shell specific to the desired target (32/64 bit) an "cd" to the directory containing the plugin code.
+Open an MSVC++ tool shell specific to the desired target (32/64 bit) and "cd" to the directory containing the plugin code.
 Change XPLM_64.lib or XPLM.lib, 32-bit and 64-bit respectively, on the "set LINK_LIBS" in make.msvc.bat.